Jump to section

 You must seek prompt diagnosis and treatment for lower eyelid droop.
 If treatment is delayed, corneal scarring can affect your dog’s vision and cannot be corrected.
 Upon physical examination of your dog, a veterinarian will be able to diagnose a lower eyelid droop easily.
 However, depending upon your dog’s age, further testing may be necessary.
 It is important that you inform your veterinarian of the onset of your dog’s symptoms in order to aid in the determination of the type and cause of the disorder.
 Let your veterinarian know when you first noticed the eyelid droop.

 Treatment for the primary condition of lower eyelid droop will involve eye drops to lubricate the eye and ointment to prevent the drying out of the cornea and conjunctivae.
-For very severe cases, surgical correction may be required in order to provide proper support for the lower eyelid and decrease the droop.
+Any infections will be treated with topical medicine.
+If the dog is rubbing, a buster collar will be used.
+For more severe cases, surgical correction may be required in order to provide proper support for the lower eyelid and decrease the droop.

 With proper treatment, a dog’s chance of recovering from lower eyelid droop is very good.
 Surgery is typically successful; however, there is a small chance of overcorrection that can lead to further problems.
 If your dog’s condition is too mild to warrant surgery, medical treatment is likely to alleviate problems, although it is likely to be necessary throughout your dog’s life in order to maintain health and avoid pain.
 Your veterinarian may recommend an increase in the frequency of your dog’s well check ups in order to monitor the condition.
 In this situation, the condition may worsen as your dog enters old age, and frequency of check-ups may need to increase.
 If corneal scarring has occurred due to delayed treatment, your dog will have to adjust to its visual deficits.